lhbflora/Bike_Project/README.md

 ## Data Analysis
 After cleaning the data, the exported csv data can be analysis in Python.
-The processed fileis around 1.57GB. \n Some standard Python package imports needed:
+The processed fileis around 1.57GB.

+Some standard Python package imports needed:
 ```python
 import pandas as pd